VasylTsv/ForthX16/README.md

 ```
 FILE-STATUS	FLUSH-FILE	INCLUDE		REFILL (extended) RENAME-FILE	REQUIRE		REQUIRED S\" (extended)
 ```
-### Floating-Point words are not supported and not planned
+### Floating-Point words
+Not supported and not planned.

-### Local words are not supported and not planned
+### Local words
+Not supported and not planned.
+I find this set a very questionable addition to the standard.

+### Memory-Allocation
-### Memory-Allocation supported as an extension
+Supported as an extension.
 Include DYNAMIC.FS and initialize that library for complete support.

 ### Programming-Tools
 ```
 .S   ?
 WORDS
 ```
 ### Programming-Tools extension
+Small subset is supported.
 ```
 BYE   FORGET
 ```